 Roffe, P. Bilateral Agreements and a TRIPS-plus World: The Chile-USA Free Trade Agreement.
 Quaker International Affairs Programme, Ottawa, TRIPS Issues Papers 4, 2004.

-Available from http://www.geneva.quno.info/pdf/Chile(US)final.pdf.
+Available from: https://quno.org/resource/2004/10/bilateral-agreements-and-trips-plus-world-chile-usa-free-trade-agreement.

-This paper focuses on the FTA between Chile and the United States of America with the aim to contribute to a better understanding of TRIPSplus issues, the specific contents of the FTA and the lessons that could be drawn from the negotiations.
+This paper focuses on the FTA between Chile and the United States of America with the aim to contribute to a better understanding of TRIPS-plus issues, the specific contents of the FTA and the lessons that could be drawn from the negotiations.
 It explains how, for pharmaceutical products, the FTA expands protection by different means, including: the reinforcement of the provisions on marketing and sanitary approvals; the adjustment of the term of the patent to compensate for unreasonable delays in its granting; the prohibition of the use of undisclosed information about the safety and efficacy of pharmaceutical products for 5 years from the date of its marketing or sanitary approval; the extension of the patent term to compensate for unreasonable curtailment of the patent term as a result of marketing approval; and the granting of marketing approval to third parties requires the consent or acquiescence of the patent owner.